JPFrancoia/ticker_fetcher_go/README.md

 This is a simple CLI tool to track stocks, indexes, funds, etc. The information it outputs needs to be used with [conky](https://github.com/brndnmtthws/conky).
 However the software should be easy to modify for any sort of output.
+The source data comes from the Yahoo finance API.

 **Example with conky:**